Take your Spanish vacation experience to the next level with this guide to common Spanish phrases perfect for travellers.

 P.S.
 If you’re reading this on your phone and can’t see the pronunciation column, turn it to landscape mode.
 For some reason, tables aren’t mobile friendly.
 Sorry!

-Common Spanish Phrases
+Basic Spanish Phrases for Travellers

 Want the infographic to take with you?
 Scroll to the bottom of the page.